Skip to main content

 This is a methods series that Dr. Fouad Bou Zeineddine (University of Greenwich) is organizing in parallel with the Psychology of Resistance Meetings Series.
 We are planning a variety of workshops, webinars, and roundtables to explore original, cutting edge, or underutilized research methods and designs for studying societal change/inertia, which is central to understanding resistance.

-Simon Angus (Monash University) - Computational Narrative Extraction and Visualisation
+• Sep 2-3, 2025: Simon Angus (Monash University) – Computational Narrative Extraction & Visualization

-Diala Hawi (Doha Institute for Graduate Studies) - Structural Balance in Domestic and International Relations
+• October, 2025: Diala Hawi (Doha Institute for Graduate Studies) – Structural Balance in Domestic & International Relations and Social Change

 Thanks go to the Institute for Lifecourse Development - Centre for Inequalities for sponsoring this project.
 Thanks also to the University of Johannesburg Methods Hub and the Resistance Psychology Network for their support.
 We acknowledge funding by the British Academy Talent Development Award.